-Kevin Stubbs MSLL is Technical Sales Manager at Llumarlite, discusses when to upcycle rather than recycle.
+Kevin Stubbs FSLL is Technical Sales Manager at Llumarlite, discusses when to upcycle rather than recycle.

 Recycling – converting waste materials in to new materials or objects can reduce the amount of waste, reduce processing energy and consume less raw materials.
 Most recycling is to “re-use” as the same material (i.e. aluminium cans to aluminium billet to cast or manufacture more aluminium products), but much is “downward recycling” for instance, where plastics cannot be re-used as such so, for example, make fleece materials for clothing, rough cast outdoor plastic furniture or bollards etc

 Upcycling – transforming by-products (end of life products or waste materials), useless or unwanted items in to new materials or products of better quality or for better environmental value.

 Many manufacturers aim to use recycled materials such as steel, aluminium, copper and glass back to raw material to remanufacture steel sheet metal, aluminium castings or reflectors, copper wiring or electrical components and glass in to new lenses.